Current projects

 The project’s main goal is to improve the bereavement support available to parents whose child has died from cancer.
 We have three specific aims:

-- Aim: Provide an overview on parents’ grieving and bereavement process after their child has died from cancer.
+Aim 1: Provide an overview on parents’ coping strategies after their child has died from cancer.

 Method: Systematic review of the literature of published studies

-- Aim: Assess the characteristics of bereavement services, as part of paediatric palliative care at the end-of-life, which are offered to patients and family members in specialized paediatric oncology centres in Europe.
+Aim 2: Describe the availability and characteristics of palliative care services including bereavement resources offered to patients and family members in specialized paediatric oncology centres in Europe.

 Method: A cross-sectional survey with healthcare professionals working at specialized paediatric oncology centres in Europe

-Method: A mixed methods approach will be used: a) in-depth interviews and b) a cross-sectional survey.
+Method: A mixed methods approach was used: a) in-depth interviews and b) a cross-sectional survey.

-Funding: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801076, through the SSPH+ Global PhD Fellowship Programme in Public Health Sciences (GlobalP3HS) of the Swiss School of Public Health” and Swiss Cancer League grant No KFS-4995-02-2020
+Funding: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801076, through the SSPH+ Global PhD Fellowship Programme in Public Health Sciences (GlobalP3HS) of the Swiss School of Public Health” and Swiss Cancer Research grant No KFS-4995-02-2020 and Cancer League Central Switzerland

 Project leader: Prof. Dr. Gisela Michel

-Team: Dr. Eva De Clercq, PhD; Eddy Carolina Pedraza, MD; Anna Katharina Vokinger, MA
+Team: Dr. Eva de Clercq; Dr. Peter Francis Raguindin; Eddy Carolina Pedraza, MD; Anna Katharina Vokinger, MA

 Collaborators: PD Dr. med.
 Eva Bergsträsser (University Children’s Hospital Zurich); Dr. med.
-Eva Maria Tinner (University Children’s Hospital Bern); Prof. Dr. med.
-Katrin Scheinemann (Children’s Hospital, Aarau); Dr. Manya Hendriks
+Eva Maria Tinner (University Children’s Hospital Bern); Dr. Manya Hendriks

 Funding: Swiss National Science Foundation (Grant No: 10001C_182129/1)

-Project leader: Prof. Dr. Gisela Michel, Prof. Dr. Katrin Scheinemann
+Project Leaders: Prof. Dr. Gisela Michel; Prof. Dr. Katrin Scheinemann

 From left to right: Salome Christen, Gisela Michel, Daniela Dyntar, Cristina Priboi, Anica Ilic, Katharina Roser, Julia Baenziger